BrannJoly/NestedMapper/README.md

 - helpful error messages when mapping fails.
 - explicit-constructor aware (no need to have a default empty constructor)
 - uses default constructor/object initializers if available
+- bidirectional mapping (ie you can also use the mapper to generate a dynamic flat object, and possibly save it back to a database)

 ## Sample code